cerulean136/CDEHAT/README.md

 2. Fill in the [training configuration file](SR/super_resolution/options/train/train_CDEHAT_MSE_SRx4_trained_on_AID.yml) with appropriate values. `dataroot_gt` and `suffix`.
 (The training configuration file must have the `dataroot_gt` parameter. `dataroot_lq` can be omitted; when omitted, it defaults to generating LQ images from the ground truth (GT) images during training.)

-3. A suitable `encoder_iter` is determined by the training set size and the number of iterations, which is the number of training iterations in the first stage.
+3. A suitable `encoder_iter` is determined by the training set size and the number of iterations.
+It can be 1/4 of the total number of iterations.

 4. Start training!